G

 Then, the male fertilizes them.
 The eggs are sticky and cling to the leaves of aquatic plants or rocks.
 They hatch after two to three days.

-The baby fish or fry are brown at first, and it may be as long as a year before they take on the glittering gold of their species.
+The baby fish or fry are brown at first, and it may be as long as two to three months before they take on the glittering gold of their species.
 Still, they grow very quickly to avoid being eaten.
-Predators may include adult conspecifics.
-A pet goldfish can live as long as 25 years, and those in the wild have lived over 40 years.
+Predators may include other adult goldfish of the same species.
+A pet goldfish typically lives 10 to 15 years, and the oldest recorded goldfish lived to 43 years in captivity.

 Fishing and Cooking